-The only difference is, Total blocking time (TBT) calculates the lab data, and First input delay (FID) calculates the real-world (Field) data.
+The only difference is total blocking time (TBT) that calculates the lab data and First input delay (FID) that calculates the real-world (field) data.

 User interactivity is a key user experience parameter similar to the web page’s loading speed.
 So, in this article, we are sharing the complete detail of FID, and the way to improve them.

 First input delay (FID) is the time taken between the user’s first interaction and the browser’s response to the same interaction.
 For example, if the user clicks a button (carries a third-party link) or hypertext, it has to load to the corresponding page.

 FID helps to calculate the delay in the browser response upon any interaction by the user.
 Hence, FID calculates the visual interactivity of a web page.
 The maximum First input delay for a web page should be less than 100 ms.

 An interesting fact about FID is that it only calculates any user’s first interaction.
 The browser’s main thread is often blocked in the first moments of a page’s life cycle, when critical resources are being loaded.

 By addressing First Input Delay, you can ensure your website feels smooth and responsive while loading those vital resources.

 First Input Delay (FID) calculates the time taken for any interaction that happens on the web page.
 In contrast, Time to Interactive (TTI) calculates the time the web page takes to become interactive.

 TTI is another key performance metric of a web page that many webmasters collapse between FID.
 Still, TTI calculates until the web page becomes interactive, where FCP (First Contentful Paint) would have rendered the web page’s content.

 For most page elements, event handlers are registered within 50ms when useful content is already rendered.